northbridge-sys/en-lsl-framework/README.md

 - Neal Stephenson, *Snow Crash* (1992).

-In short, the En framework provides a "central database" of these "little programs" for all sorts of "functions" in the "society" of LSL, of which many need to be "properly timed" to run on certain events.
+In short, the En framework provides a "central database" of "little programs" for all sorts of "functions" in the "society" of LSL, of which many need to be "properly timed" to run on certain events.